Health Net Community Doula Program

 Our Solution: Community Doula Support

-In this community-based participatory research project, we expect to show how African-American Doulas working with African-American pregnant women can improve birth outcomes through social support, health education and advocacy, thus ameliorating the racism stressors experienced by African-American women.
+In this community-based participatory research project, we expect to show how African-American/Black Doulas working with African-American/Black pregnant women and persons can improve birth outcomes through social support, health education and advocacy, thus ameliorating the racism stressors experienced by African-American/Black women and persons.

 Amnesty International USA (2010).
 Deadly Delivery: The Maternal Health Care Crisis in the USA.
 Retrieved from: http://www.amnestyusa.org/sites/default/files/pdfs/deadlydelivery.pdf